Individual, joint, traditional IRA, Roth IRA, and SEP IRA, inherited IRA, trust, checking, and savings

 What is Betterment?

-Jon Stein founded the company in 2008 and he still serves as CEO.
-Then, the company officially launched in 2010 after a big debut at TechCrunch Disrupt NYC.
+Jon Stein founded the company in 2008.
+Then in 2010, the company officially launched after a big debut at TechCrunch Disrupt NYC.
 After that, Betterment scored $3 million in funding and has enjoyed steady growth ever since.
 Stein still serves as Betterment’s CEO today.

 The press has been kind to Betterment as well.
 For example, you’ve likely seen glowing reviews in the Wall Street Journal, Forbes, and CNN.

 But Betterment’s portfolio results have proved that this is more than hype.
 Indeed, Betterment now has more than 500,000 users and manages over $22 billion.